two women creating an llc

 What is an LLC?
 Definition and steps on how to form an LLC

-This article will cover:
+This article covers:

 What is an LLC?

 The pass-through taxation of an LLC means that business income is not taxed at the entity level.
-Instead, any LLC income or loss as shown on this return is passed through to the owner(s).
+Instead, any LLC income or loss as shown on its return is passed through to the owner(s).
 The owners, also called members, must then report the income or loss on their personal tax returns and pay any necessary tax.

 If the LLC has a single owner, the LLC can be treated as a “disregarded entity”.
 In this scenario, a tax return does not have to be filed for the LLC, only for the business owner.